youngdataspace/Detect-Outliers-Using-Isolation-Forest/README.md

   <img src="https://github.com/youngdataspace/treat-outliers/blob/main/Equation.JPG" width=20% height=20%>
 </p>

-where E[h(x)] is the average number of successful iterations for instance x and c(n) is the average iterations for unsuccessful iterations.
+where E[h(x)] is the average number of successful iterations for firm x and c(n) is the average iterations for unsuccessful iterations.

 ## Benefits and drawbacks of using Isolation Forest
 #### Benefits
-As I noted above, Isolation Forest does not assume normal distribution and is able to detect outliers at a multidimensional level.
+As I noted above, Isolation Forest does not assume normal distribution and is able to detect outliers at a multi-dimensional level.
 More importantly, Isolation Forest is computationally efficient: the algorithm has a linear time complexity with a low constant and a low memory requirement.
-Therefore, it scales to large data sets.
+Therefore, it scales well to large data sets.

 According to <a href="https://ieeexplore.ieee.org/abstract/document/4781136?casa_token=A5ZM3TQZHhsAAAAA:DPITalJ8ZZ-5KnuBufXLZkFg6fsICEyyi0vfXmuGejd8gFtAldJ2ZFuS0JUoBAS8GPoF0JG5Kg">Liu, Ting, and Zhou (2008)</a>, Isolation Forest performs better than Random Forest, especially in large data sets.

 #### Drawbacks
 As I will discuss more in the implementation step, the Isolation Forest algorithm requires us to pick the percentage of anomalies in the dataset.
-Thus, we need to have some idea of this.
+Thus, we need to have at least some idea of the proportion of anomalies in our data.

 Second, axis-parallel splits create some artificial normal regions.
 I won't go into details, but this issue is addressed by the follow-up study <a href="https://ieeexplore.ieee.org/document/8888179">Hariri, Kind, and Brunner (2021)</a>.
 And here are more resources: <a href="https://github.com/sahandha/eif">GitHub</a> and <a href="https://medium.datadriveninvestor.com/lets-find-some-outliers-with-isolation-forest-4ed22175a8d3">blog</a>.
 I will post a notebook on this topic when I get a chance.